Omar Barghouti

 Omar Barghouti (عمر البرغوثي, born 1964) is a founding committee member of the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) and a co-founder of the Boycott, Divestment and Sanctions (BDS) movement.
 He received the Gandhi Peace Award in 2017.

 Biography

 Barghouti was born in Qatar to a Palestinian family from the Barghouti clan, and at a young age moved to Egypt, where he grew up.
-In 1982, he moved to the United States, where he lived for 11 years and earned a master's degree in electrical engineering from Columbia University.
+In 1982, he moved to the United States, where he lived for 11 years and earned bachelor's and master's degrees in electrical engineering from Columbia University.
+At Columbia, he was president of the Columbia Arab Club.
 In 1993, he moved to Israel following his marriage to an Israeli-Arab woman.
 He holds Israeli permanent residency status and lives in Acre.
 He holds a master's degree in philosophy (ethics) from the Tel Aviv University (TAU), and is pursuing a PhD.

 In March 2017 Barghouti was arrested in Israel on suspicion of tax evasion of about $700,000, but as of June 2021 has not been charged with any offence with regard to this arrest.